6.11 SAML v2 Integration

 You can log in to the Indeni web application using the Security Assertion Markup Language (SAML) v2.0 single sign-on (SSO) protocol .
 SAML is an open standard protocol for authenticating users to web applications.
 The SAML v2 protocol is used for exchanging authentication and authorization data between the Identity Provider (IdP) and the Service Provider (the Indeni Web application).

-Please Note: This feature is available in version 7.7 or later, and only a single integration is supported.
+Please Note: Only a single integration is supported.

 SAML v2 Setup